anirudhramanan/plutus-algo-backtesting/README.md

 <b>Checkout `plutus-demo.py` file for demo run</b>

 ## Features ?

 * Backtesting with your own custom strategy

 * Create wishlist stocks and run the test against them

+* Outputs profit / loss for each stock

 * Support for some technical indiactors

 * Python3 support

 ## Upcoming Features ?

 * Plotting stocks

 * Adding more technical indicators

+More coming soon ...